Nospoko/data-quality-platform/README.md

    - `backgroundColorZoom`: The background color of the charts on the zoom view.

 4. Save the changes to the `index.ts` file.

+## Configuration maximum number of active datasets

+To manage the number of active datasets, we've defined a maximum limit using the environment variable `NEXT_PUBLIC_MAX_ACTIVE_DATASETS`.
+This variable is used to ensure that the system does not exceed the specified number of active datasets at any given time.